 I do make double angles; I make them for pretty much any design paddle on my site --

 Gillespie Carbonfibre hybrids..$220 group discounts avail....
 Approx 17 ounces very light, very durable--- check out the hybrid link/

-I build Outrigger paddles, Standup paddles, and Recreation/touring paddles -- and have for at least 30 years (except the SUP paddles, of course!).
+I've been building Outrigger paddles and touring canoe paddles for around 30 years.
 I got my start making flatwater racing paddles -- about a year after angled paddles were created by Eugene Jensen.
 So I've gone through every phase of the angled paddle evolution.

 I've stuck with wood because that's what I love making.
 Wood is fantastic, a wonderful medium for making paddles!
 It has all the lovely stuff that carbon fibre does not have: warmth, natural beauty, natural anything, flex, strength, lots of variety in lots of different woods that all do different things in the makeup of a wood paddle!
 And durability?
 A well made wood paddle is very durable, and resilient, and repairable -- try repairing a carbon fibre paddle.
 And, wood costs less.
 A lightweight wood paddle can be made very durable also.
 When I make really lightweight paddles, I encase the blade in epoxied 2 ounce cloth with reinforcements wherever I think necessary.
 The entire blade is edged in double bandings of red maple.
 The tip is a laminated red maple, phenolic laminate, embedded into the powerface of the blade.
 I dip the paddle 4-5 times in hi-gloss polyurethane.

 And you know what is trully wonderful about wood paddles (at least the ones I make), you can actually tell your's from someone else's!
 Try that with carbon fibre.
 Don't you want a little 'you' in your paddle?